Skip links

 OSHA provides federal programs and state plans, depending on your geographic location in the country.

 State plans are OSHA-approved occupational safety and health programs administered by each state.
-The OSHA Act encourages states to create and manage their occupational safety and health programs that it approves and oversees.
+The OSHA Act encourages states to create and manage the occupational safety and health programs that it approves and oversees.
 Also, it contributes up to 50% of the funds for each program.

 The 22 states or territories that have OSHA-approved state programs are Alaska, Arizona, California, Hawaii, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Nevada, New Mexico, North Carolina, Oregon, Puerto Rico, Carolina South, Tennessee, Utah, Vermont, Virginia, Washington, Wyoming.